Reds vs. Dodgers Player Props Betting Odds

-You can wager on player prop bet odds for Freddie Freeman, Jonathan India and other players on the Los Angeles Dodgers and Cincinnati Reds heading into their matchup at 7:10 PM ET on Tuesday at Great American Ball Park.
+Player prop bet odds for Freddie Freeman, Jonathan India and others are listed when the Los Angeles Dodgers visit the Cincinnati Reds at Great American Ball Park on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!